Hardlymoving writes about the do-it-yourself maintenance and repair of Asian cars.

 Attach the intake manifold with the new gasket to the cylinder head.
 Then, torque each nut per the manufacturer’s specifications.

-20. Cylinder Head Installation
+20. Install the Cylinder Head

-Lubricate the TTY head bolt threads with 30 weight oil including the head with the washer.
+Lubricate the TTY head bolt threads with 30-weight oil, including the head with the washer.

-Remove any oil from both the cylinder head and the engine block deck with acetone or any other non-oil containing oil solvent.
+Remove any oil from both the cylinder head and the engine block deck with acetone or any other non-oil-containing oil solvent.
 Chase the bolt hole threads for any obstruction.
 Then, blow out any debris in the bolt holes with compressed air.

 To ease alignment of the cylinder head TTY bolt holes with the gasket and engine block holes, place two oil-free bolts on the back left and right bolt hole-corners of the cylinder head.
 Angle the head on the block, aligning the two bolts that are protruding from the head with the holes in the engine block.
 After the head is mounted, jiggle and twist the TTY bolts to ensure that they cleared the head gasket.
 Do this for each of the ten bolt holes.
 (The bolt hole in the back center of the head uses the extra long bolt.)